5 Top childhood cancers: A comprehensive guide for parents

-Another one of the top childhood cancers, nephroblastoma accounts for about five per cent of all paediatric cancers.
+Another one of the common types of childhood cancer, nephroblastoma accounts for about five per cent of all paediatric cancers.
 In this type of cancer, immature cells begin to develop in the kidneys of an infant.

 Ideally, the kidneys should mature by the time the child turns three or four.
 But when they don’t, they stick together to form a mass of immature cells (Wilms tumour).
-And, it is also one of the top childhood cancers.
+And, it is also one of the top types of childhood cancer.

 Unfortunately, this tumour is always cancerous.